LIFE With Streisand: Early Photos of an Insecure Star

 More on LifeView Again

 Barbra Streisand has been such a force on the entertainment scene for so long (her 1963 debut album, recorded when she was just 20, won an Album of the Year Grammy) that a glimpse back at her first years in show business offers fascinating insights into her evolution as a performer, and a person.
-Here, as she sets out on tour again for the first time in years, LIFE.com offers a window into the intense, emotionally fraught world Streisand inhabited and, in a sense, created for herself with her own outsized insecurities and perfectionism early in her career.
+Here, LIFE.com offers a window into the intense, emotionally fraught world Streisand inhabited and, in a sense, created for herself with her own outsized insecurities and perfectionism early in her career.

-Even more surprising in the LIFE cover story is the assertion that, while “her audiences adore Barbra,” she “looks on them as her as adversaries.”
+Even more surprising in the LIFE cover story is the assertion that, while “her audiences adore Barbra,” she “looks on them as her adversaries.”
 During taping of a TV special, hyper-critically watching her own performance played back on monitors, she told her agent: “I know this is a better show than the first.
-But They are waiting for it to bomb. hey always are.
+But they are waiting for it to bomb.
+They always are.
 People say, ‘Go and see this terrific girl.’
-But most of them come thinking, ‘Nah she can’t be that great.’
+But most of them come thinking, ‘Nah, she can’t be that great.’
 It makes me feel they’re the monster and I’m their victim.”

 “My success?
-The only way i can account for it is that whatever abilities other performers have, I must have it plus.
+The only way I can account for it is that whatever abilities other performers have, I must have it plus.
 Onstage I am a cross between a washwoman and a princess.
-I am bit coarse, a bit low, a bit vulgar and a bit ignorant.
-But I am also part princess—sophisticated elegant and controlled.
+I am a bit coarse, a bit low, a bit vulgar and a bit ignorant.
+But I am also part princess—sophisticated, elegant and controlled.
 I can appeal to everybody.”